HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Dynatrace/README.md

 ## FAQs

-1. Q: The steps mentioned in the Log storage configuration ar not matching.
+1. Q: The ReadMe steps mentioned in the Log storage configuration section was not present in Dynatrace?

    A: Update to new Log storage configuration if not updated.

-2. Q. The steps Custom log source configuration are not matching.
+2. Q: The ReadMe steps mentioned in the  Custom log source configuration was not present in Dynatrace?

     A: Activate Custom log source if not activated.

-3. Q: Which version of Dynatrace is supported for this setup?
+3. Q: Which version of Dynatrace this Solution is Developed/Tested?

-   A. This setup is supported for Dynatrace SaaS Version 1.268.
+   A. This setup is Developed/Tested on Dynatrace SaaS Version 1.268

 4. Q: How can I switch to Dynatrace version 1.268 from higer version?